 • 1941 — Mi Tierra opens in Market Square

-Pedro Cortez buys the Toyo Café in Market Square and renames it Mi Tierra—San Antonio dining context for the same decades H & H still roasts nearby.
+Pedro Cortez buys the Toyo Café in Market Square and renames it Mi Tierra in 1941—San Antonio dining context for the same decade H&H is supplying the hotel-and-restaurant trade from its Delaware Street plant.

 • 1946 January — Tips, Moody, Rogers v.
 Hartford-Empire, Ball, Owens-Illinois ($1.35M anti-trust suit)